keysmusician/MockingBot/README.md

 It seems that the model should be able to expand itself to capture arbitrarily complex relationships, but it should also be able to compress such relationships into the simplest form while retaining an acceptable quality threshold.

+## Technologies
+MockingBot was developed using the following technologies:
+- Python 3.8.9
+- Numpy 1.23.1
+- Matplotlib 3.5.2
+- TensorFlow 2.9.2

+### Development Environment
+The original VAE architecture was built on Google Colab (**Ubuntu Bionic Beaver**) so that I could take advantage of TensorFlow I/O's extended ability to import WAV files (the function I wanted was not supported on MacBook Air (2020, M1)), however that didn't work out, so I returned to local development on **MacOS Monterey.**

 ## Author
 Justin Masayda [@keysmusician](https://github.com/keysmusician)
 <div align="center">